Bill Clinton Accusers Slam His Remark About the Monica Lewinsky Scandal

 In the months since accused sexual predator Harvey Weinstein’s downfall, the public has revisited the stories of men accused of sexual assault before the current #MeToo era — Clinton being one of them.
 It became clear during the former president’s Today interview, though, that he does not see himself as one of the accused.

-“This man cannot say he supports MeToo,” Broaddrick told The News.
+“This man cannot say he supports MeToo,” Broaddrick told The Daily News.
 “He probably is the reason there is a MeToo movement.”